AshlynK/415Project/README.md

 https://jupyter.readthedocs.io/en/latest/install.html

-In addition, you will also need the correct version of Apache Spark/Pyspark to run the ditributed data.
+In addition, you will also need the correct version of Apache Spark/Pyspark to run the distributed data.
 If you have a Mac, I would suggest looking at:

 https://medium.com/@roshinijohri/spark-with-jupyter-notebook-on-macos-2-0-0-and-higher-c61b971b5007